ghc-proposals/ghc-proposals/principles.rst

 This document lays out high-level principles for the evolution of GHC and the language it compiles.
-In much the way that we like to write *properties* of our functions -- instead of just writing down individual test cases -- this document strives to write *principles* of our proposals.
+In much the way that we like to write *properties* of our functions -- instead of just writing down individual test cases -- this document strives to write *principles* that our proposals ought to maintain (or build towards).

 Articulating these principles helps to guide future proposals: proposals that maintain the principles in this document are more likely to be accepted,